-This year’s Common Secure conference (part of ICC’s Common Secure Threat Intel Network services arrangements) was held in Valencia, Spain this year at our growing Centre of Excellence in Valencia.
+This year’s Common Secure conference (part of ICC’s Common Secure Threat Intel Network services arrangements) was held in Valencia, Spain this year at ICC’s Centre of Excellence in Valencia.
 ICC inaugurated its Common Secure Operations Centre here in Valencia at the last Management Committee meeting in March of this year, with five Clients by now: UN Women, UNESCO, OCHA, PAHO, WFP and ICC as well.
 The conference was deemed a success by participating Clients and Partner Organizations.
 Half of the Common Secure membership participated in person with another half a dozen (plus others from participating Agency units) joining remotely.

 Member Agencies including IFAD, PAHO, WFP, IMD, UNDP , OSCE, UNESCO, while ADB, IOM, WFP, UNDP, UNICEF, ILO, IAEA joined remotely – in addition to participation and presentations from the Computer Emergency Response Teams from the Spanish government and the city of Valencia.